dulvui/99managers-futsal-edition/README.md

 Join [Matrix](https://matrix.to/#/%23s9i.org:matrix.org) or [Discord](https://discord.gg/a5DSHZKkA8) if you have questions and want to stay updated.

 The main repository is on [Codeberg](https://codeberg.org/dulvui/99managers-futsal-edition), which is where the issue tracker may be found and where contributions are accepted.
 A read-only mirror exists on [Github](https://github.com/dulvui/99managers-futsal-edition).
+Note: You can use your Github account to sign in on Codeberg.

 The idea of mirroring a Codeberg repository to other git platforms was ispired by [riverwm](https://codeberg.org/river/river).